silx-kit/hdf5plugin/doc/usage.rst

 Available constants:

-.. autodata:: FILTERS
+.. py:data:: FILTERS

-   :annotation:
+   Mapping of provided filter's name to their HDF5 filter ID.

-.. autodata:: PLUGIN_PATH
+.. py:data:: PLUGIN_PATH

-   :annotation:
+   Directory where the provided HDF5 filter plugins are stored.

 Functions: